Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * **Pnn** Protocol: 0 = HTTP or HTTPS, 1 = FTP or SFTP, 2 = Telnet or SSH (which of the two choices depends on the T parameter), 3 = multicast discovery (OEM-specific)
 * **Snn** 0 = disable this protocol, 1 = enable this protocol
 * **Rnn** TCP port number to use for the specified protocol.
 Ignored unless S = 1.
 If this parameter is not provided then the default port for that protocol and TLS setting is used.
+When S=0 the default port numbers are 80, 21 and 23 respectively.
 * **Tnn** 0 = don't use TLS, 1 = use TLS.
 Ignored unless S = 1.
 If this parameter is not provided, then TLS will be used if the firmware supports it and a security certificate has been configured.
 If T1 is given but the firmware does not support TLS or no certificate is available, then the protocol will not be enabled and an error message will be returned.
 * **C"\<site>"** (RRF 3.2 and later only) Set or reset allowed site for cross-origin HTTP requests